mattermost/docs/source/process/gitlab-process.rst

 	sudo gitlab-rails console production

-  You can then make actions such as update a user's password:
+  You can then carry out commands such as updating a user's password:

     .. code-block:: text